 You also have the opportunity to change jobs, if there is something you would enjoy more even if that means taking a pay cut.
 Again, it becomes about having more options when you don't have massive credit card debt.

 #10: FIRE Becomes Possible

-Ultimately being debt free allows us to pursue what matters most to us.
-We are not 100% sure what this means for our future, but it would be great to have the option in quitting our normal jobs at some point and having more flexibility with our time.
+Ultimately being debt-free allows us to pursue what matters most to us.
+We are not 100% sure what this means for our future, but it would be great to have the option of quitting our normal jobs at some point and having more flexibility with our time.

 Instead of focusing on paying off credit card debt, the focus shifts on how we want to use our time.
 The more options we have in that regard, the better.

 Pursuing FIRE looks different for everyone, and we are excited to begin to think about how we want that to look for us.